AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

   whole-filesystem access (so that students can also access ``/coursedata``).

-- Submissions are hidden by more than just timestamps.
+- Submissions are hidden from other students better.

 - While not part of nbgrader, we have a way to isolate the grading process so that students can't access other instructor files.